Stephen Hoare

 2000/01

-With Melbourne entering their final ten games, they sat just outside the top six and with Lindsey Gaze trying to balance the incoming talent with the Tigers’ existing core, they went on a five-game losing streak to drop out of the playoff race.
-A three-game winning streak to end the season came too late, and Melbourne finished in seventh spot (13-15), missing out on the playoffs by three wins.
-This would be the first time Melbourne would finish with a losing record and miss the playoffs since 1988.
+With Melbourne entering their final ten games, they sat just outside the top six and with Lindsay Gaze trying to balance the incoming talent with the Tigers’ existing core, they went on a five-game losing streak to drop out of the playoff race.
+A three-game winning streak to end the season came too late, and Melbourne finished seventh (13-15), missing the playoffs by three wins.
+It became one of only two seasons in Hoare’s 17-year NBL career where his team missed the finals.

 2001/02